Schach Sonnenuntergang Skate Boarder Salzburg Marien Platz Donner Kabob Smart Kaefer

 • DAAD [=Deutscher Akademischer Austauschdienst] The official German Academic Exchange Service

-Specific Study Abroad Programs [before you enroll, be sure the credits will transfer to Univ. of Michigan!!]
+Specific Study Abroad Programs [if you are a UofM student, please make sure the credits will transfer here before you enroll!!]

 • CAMPUS AUSTRIA Site collecting info on over 20 language schools in Austria by region; endorsed by the Austrian Federal Minister of Education and Cultural Affairs

-• Alpha Sprachinstitut Austria They offer intensive courses modelled on the Goethe Institute's methodology, located in Vienna and including accommodations.
+• Alpha Sprachinstitut Austria They offer intensive courses modeled on the Goethe Institute’s methodology, located in Vienna and including accommodations.

 • Wayne State Junior Year in Munich Program America's oldest academic year abroad program in Germany; officially affiliated with the Ludwig-Maximilians-Universität of Munich.

-• OIP Scholarship Page An excellent summary of scholarship resources available to University of Michigan students and others wishing to sttudy abroad
+• UofM Global Portal – Funding An excellent summary of scholarship resources available to University of Michigan students and others wishing to study abroad

 • DAAD [=Deutscher Akademischer Austauschdienst] This link takes you specifically to their scholarships for undergraduate students wishing to study abroad.
 The navigation bar lets you access scholarships for other categories of applicants.